 - Human rights challenges are often complex and persistent.
 Meaningful, lasting change requires a multi-stakeholder approach that includes businesses, investors, governments, civil society and academia.

-At Aberdeen Standard Investments (ASI), we wholly endorse the United Nations (UN) ‘Protect, Respect, Remedy’ framework.
+At Aberdeen Standard Investments (ASI), we support the United Nations (UN) "Protect, Respect, Remedy" framework.
 We use the UN Guiding Principles for Businesses and Human Rights (UNGPs) to understand our responsibilities, and to assess human rights issues in our investments.